How to wireframe slide-in elements on scroll

 To create a slide-in effect in your wireframe, drag a Slide left layer or a Slide right layer into your canvas.
 Once you place either layer (or both) on the canvas and simulate your web wireframe, the widgets will not show upon page load, but will slide in from left and/or right into the canvas when you start scrolling and the specific scrolling position value is reached.

 Parallax widgets are ready for you to simply drag and drop onto your canvas.
-However, if you wish to edit the default widgets, check out the next section to understand how to setup the interactions.
+However, if you wish to edit the default widgets, check out the next section to understand how to setup this behavior.

 Tip: allow for enough page scrolling for the layers to slide in when simulating